-Na Jaane Kaun Aa Gaya Not a Love Story, But a Love War
+Na Jaane Kaun Aa Gaya Not a Love Story, but a Love War

 What's next for you?

-I'm starting a new web series called "Dhaichal" from the Feb.
-23. It's based on Rajasthan politics.
+I'm starting a new web series called.”
+Dhaichal “from the February 23.
+It's based on Rajasthan politics.
 I’m playing a young Chief Minister.
 It's a powerful and layered character.